Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 In this final stage of your performance management process, you’ll evaluate overall performance and determine appropriate recognition or rewards.

 This might include performance ratings, salary adjustments, bonuses, promotions, or other forms of recognition.
-The most important thing to remember in this stage is to be transparent about how ratings are determined and how they connect to rewards.
+In this stage, the most important thing is to be transparent about how ratings are determined and how they relate to rewards.

 You should use data collected throughout the cycle to make fair, objective decisions.